TABLE OF CONTENTS

 Steps to Synchronise data

-Step 1: Check if any SchoolPRO set up is required
+Step 1: Check if any SchoolPRO setup is required

-Many systems require some set up prior to receiving timetable data from the timetable file.
+Many systems require some setup prior to receiving timetable data from the timetable file.
 Check with SchoolPRO.

 Step 2: Configure the Timetable file